-Boyfriend jeans vs mom jeans: what's the difference, and which is best for your style?
+Boyfriend jeans vs mom jeans: what's the difference, and which will suit you best?

-It's boyfriend jeans vs mom jeans in the battle to become your new favorite denim.
+It's boyfriend jeans vs mom jeans in the battle to become your new favourite denim

-And while you might be struggling with boyfriend jeans vs mom jeans, both pairs sport a fairly relaxed style, and it's learning how to style jeans that will really unlock their potential to the max.
+Both pairs sport a fairly relaxed silhouette, and learning how to style them will really unlock their potential.
 So what actually is the difference between boyfriend jeans and mom jeans?
-And which type of jeans do you need in your life?
 Let us break it down for you.

 What are boyfriend jeans?